nasa/Common-Metadata-Repository/schemas/resources/schemas/data-quality-summary/v1.0.0/search.md

 #### <a name="retrieving-all-revisions-of-a-data-quality-summary"></a> Retrieving All Revisions of a Data Quality Summary

 In addition to retrieving the latest revision for a Data Quality Summary parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
-The reference, JSON, and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' repecitvely.
+The reference, JSON, and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' respectively.
 References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true".
 Data Quality Summaries with only one revision will of course, return only one result.

 __Example__

 ```
     curl -H "Cmr-Pretty: true" \
-        "%CMR-ENDPOINT%/data-quality-summaries.xml?concept_id=SO1200000000-PROV1&all_revisions=true"
+        "%CMR-ENDPOINT%/data-quality-summaries.xml?concept_id=DQS1200000000-PROV1&all_revisions=true"
 ```

 __Sample response__